 Oak, inlaid with marquetry of various woods

 Hampton Court was one of Henry VIII's favourite palaces and he spent a great deal of money on it.
 The palace was constructed in a traditional style, but many of the details reveal the influence of the new Renaissance ornament.
 The Great Hall, one of the magnificent public rooms still in existence, has a splendid hammerbeam ceiling incorporating the royal arms with rich Grotesque decoration.

 Kirby Hall was built between 1570 and 1575 for Sir Humphrey Stafford.
 He was a fairly minor figure at the court of Queen Elizabeth I, but his house was very grand.
 It was one of the first buildings in England to employ Renaissance principles of Classical architecture.
 This is seen in the symmetry of the plan and in the decoration.
 The richly decorated porch features two of the Classical orders: the Ionic with its distinctive scrolling capitals on the ground storey and the elaborate Corinthian above.
 Kirby Hall was altered and enlarged in the 17th century.

 Wollaton Hall, Nottinghamshire

-Wollaton Hall, designed by Robert Symthson, is one of the great houses of Elizabethan England.
+Wollaton Hall, designed by Robert Smythson, is one of the great houses of Elizabethan England.
 It was built in the 1580s for Sir Francis Willoughby, who had made his money in coal.
 Both the exterior and interior of the house are richly decorated with Renaissance motifs.
 The plan, with its central hall and chamber above, was taken from one of Serlio's books on architecture.
-To this Symthson added a mass of other details.
+To this Smythson added a mass of other details.
 Many of these, such as the strapwork gables, are inspired by the work of Vredeman de Vries.

 Neo-classicism 1760 - 1790